Skip to Content

 GSP Puppy Weight & Height at 8 Weeks

 The average body weight in female German Shorthaired Pointer puppies is around 10 lbs (5 kg) and males weigh 13 lbs (6 kg) at 8 weeks of age.
-Male puppies are 12 inches (30 cm) tall and females have 11 inches (28 cm) in height.
+Male puppies are 12 inches (30 cm) tall and females are 11 inches (28 cm).

 The 8th week is smack in the middle of the period during which the German Shorthaired Pointer goes through some drastic change.